data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 **Partition Filter**: Partition filter that can be used for partition elimination during Update operation.
 Should only be used with Update operation for tables where require partition filter is enabled.
+For example, if the table is partitioned the Partition Filter '_PARTITIONTIME > "2020-01-01" and _PARTITIONTIME < "2020-03-01"',
+the update operation will be performed only in the partitions meeting the criteria.

 **Location:** The location where the big query dataset will get created.
 This value is ignored if the dataset or temporary bucket already exist.